 DESCRIPTION

 "This attribute indicates the received signal-to-noise indication of the first measured frame just after STA reassociates to the Target BSSID.
-If association with target BSSID failed, the Target RCPI field indicates the received signal-to-noise indication of the most recently measured frame from the Target BSSID.
+If association with target BSSID failed, the Target RSNI field indicates the received signal-to-noise indication of the most recently measured frame from the Target BSSID.
 The Target RSNI is a logarithmic function of the signal-to-noise ratio, as defined in 9.4.2.40 (RSNI element)."

 ::= { dot11WirelessMGTEventEntry 16 }